-Bernard’s work is conceptual, formal, socially engaged, deeply researched, and contemplative.
+Bernard’s work is conceptual, personal, socially engaged, deeply researched, and contemplative.
 From staged photography to found-object sculpture, digital video to curation, performance to art writing, she chooses media per its ability to communicate directly with her audiences.
-Through her multi-media artworks, she turns art visitors into active, empathetic spectators of her painful and time-consuming care routines.
+Through her transmedia artworks, she turns art visitors into active, empathetic spectators of her painful and time-consuming care routines.
 MG’s work pulls from various historical contexts to reimagine traditional narratives for a more equitable future.

 In 2017, MG launched the digital contemporary art platform Femme Salée (F&S) which is dedicated to starting, sharing, and making accessible difficult conversations frequently absent from the art world.
 Since 2020, F&S has self-published four zine issues (online and in print) and one art journal issue (online only)—Pain Worth Sharing—focused on specific discourses that exemplify unique perspectives.

 She is a co-founder of the semi-anonymous performance and curatorial collective, Hexus, a staff art writer for DARIA Magazine, an adjunct professor of Art History at Colorado State University, and an art collections assistant at the University of Denver.
 She holds a BA from the University of New Orleans, and two MAs—one from New York University and the other from the University of Denver.